Achxy/advent-tools/README.md

 Python interface to conveniently download and interact with advent data with a high-level-wrapper.

 ### Installation
-Note: A [Virtual Environment](https://docs.python.org/3/library/venv.html) is strongly recommended to install the library
+A [Virtual Environment](https://docs.python.org/3/library/venv.html) is strongly recommended to install the library

 ```bash
 # Linux/macOS